 Dental coverage is one of those benefits most employers renew on autopilot.
-It’s usually inexpensive compared to medical, employees expect it to be there, and it rarely triggers a CFO-level conversation.
-But that “set it and forget it” mindset is exactly why dental is still stuck in an older model-priced and administered like true insurance, even though it doesn’t behave like true insurance.
+It's cheaper than medical, employees expect it there, and it rarely triggers a CFO-level conversation.
+But that autopilot mindset is exactly why dental hasn't budged from an older model—priced and administered like true insurance, even though it doesn't behave like it.

-When you step back and look at dental through a health and benefits systems lens, a different picture comes into focus.
-Dental is less about risk protection and more about capped prepayment-with a surprising amount of administrative drag, weak incentives to drive prevention, and almost no meaningful integration into the health outcomes employers actually pay for.
+Look at dental through a health-benefits lens, and you see something else.
+Dental is less about risk protection and more about capped prepayment—with surprising amounts of admin drag, weak prevention incentives, and almost no real integration into the health outcomes employers actually pay for.

-The upside is real: because dental is simpler than medical, it’s often easier to modernize.
-Done right, dental can become a high-trust, high-visibility way to prove that prevention can work-without creating more work for HR.
+Here's the upside: dental is simpler than medical, which makes it easier to modernize.
+Done right, it becomes a high-trust, high-visibility proof that prevention works—without dumping extra work on HR.

 The structural mismatch no one talks about

-Most employer dental plans have a predictable shape: annual maximums, cost-sharing for major services, networks, and a few rules that employees only discover when something gets denied.
-That design is important because it reveals what dental coverage really is.
+Most employer dental plans follow a predictable formula: annual maximums, cost-sharing for major services, networks, and rules employees only learn about when something gets denied.
+That design matters because it shows what dental coverage actually is.

-With annual maximums typically around $1,000-$2,000, dental plans aren’t built to protect against catastrophic costs.
+Since annual maximums top out at $1,000–$2,000, dental plans aren't built to protect against catastrophic costs.
 They limit exposure.
-That’s not inherently bad-it’s just different from the way employers think about “insurance.”
+That's not inherently bad—it's just different from the way employers think about “insurance.”

 What most dental plans include